-The Company incurred around Sixteen Thousands Five Hundred Seventy Pesos (PHP 16,570.00) in expenses for environmental compliance for the year 2019.
+The Company incurred around Sixteen Thousand Five Hundred Seventy Pesos (PHP 16,570.00) in expenses for environmental compliance for the since 2019 until 2022.
 On an annual basis, operating expenses incurred by the Company to comply with environment laws are not significant or material relative to the Company and its total cost and revenues.